 The weather is finally starting to cool down and nothing is nicer than sleeping under the stars on a cool Indian Summer night.
 If you are planning on packing up your family for a camping trip there are ways to make the trip frugal family fun.

-This is a guest post written by our reader Jayme Richerson.
+Jayme Richerson is the Stockpiling Moms party planning and camping expert.
 Jayme is a Mommy and an Independent Representative with Usborne Books and More.